 Recently, the internet has been extended to universities, like Kim Il Sung University.
 However, users are also strongly supervised while online.
 Even today in 2017, North Korea’s digital footprint remains small.

 The Future of Telecom in North Korea

-As North Koreans continue to modernize their economy, and make investments in the production of computers and cell phones, there is a potential for generating incredible revenue.
+As North Koreans continue to modernize their economy and make investments in the production of computers and cell phones, there is a potential for generating incredible revenue.
 Mobile subscribers are expected to increase in 2018, albeit the growth won’t be as fast as other neighboring countries.
-No other country on earth has created their own telecommunications infrastructure from scratch, and then keep it from the rest of the world.
+No other country on earth has created its own telecommunications infrastructure from scratch, and then keep it from the rest of the world.
 Instead of promoting growth and innovation in technology like other countries, North Korea seeks to isolate.

-North Korea hasn’t spilled any secrets in terms of their own information technology.
+North Korea hasn’t spilled any secrets in terms of its own information technology.
 Development of their digital economy is notably slow.
 It’s honestly unclear what the future will bring, especially considering our current relationship with this country.